The Lion Sleeps Tonight: Background and release

+Composition

-The Evening Birds recorded multiple songs at Gallo's studio, and during their second session, in 1939, they achieved their breakthrough.
-The song, "Mbube", was finished without prior rehearsal after three takes.
-Performed in four-part harmony, with Mlangeni, Mkhize, and Sikhakhane on bass, Madondo and Sibiya on middle tones, and Linda on soprano, it is sung in a call and response format: the phrases of each section overlap with each other.
+Performed in four-part harmony with Mlangeni, Mkhize, and Sikhakhane on bass, Madondo and Sibiya on middle tones, and Linda on soprano, "Mbube" is sung in a call and response format: the phrases of each section overlap.
 It follows a cyclical structure.
-The melody contains three chords, and the chord progression borrows from the marabi harmonic cycle predominant in twentieth-century South African music (I-IV-I6/4-V7-I).
-Also featured in the recording are Peter Rezant on guitar, Emily Motsieloa on piano, and possibly Willie Gumede on banjo.
+The melody is built over three chords, and the progression borrows from the marabi harmonic cycle common in twentieth-century South African music (I-IV-I^{6/4}-V^{7}-I).

-The journalist Sharon LaFraniere describes the melody as "tender … almost childish in its simplicity."
-In the South African author Rian Malan's view, "'Mbube' wasn't the most remarkable tune, but there was something terribly compelling about the underlying chant, a dense meshing of low male voices above which Linda yodeled and howled for two minutes, mostly making it up as he went along."
-Of particular interest to commentators are the song's final few seconds, where Linda breaks out into a brief howl, "a haunting skein of fifteen notes."
-This would later become the melodic basis for "The Lion Sleeps Tonight".
+Journalist Sharon LaFraniere describes the melody as "tender ... almost childish in its simplicity".
+In the opinion of South African author Rian Malan, Mbube' wasn't the most remarkable tune, but there was something terribly compelling about the underlying chant, a dense meshing of low male voices above which Linda yodeled and howled for two minutes, mostly making it up as he went along."
+Of special interest to commentators are the song's final few seconds, where Linda breaks into a brief howl that Malan describes as "a haunting skein of fifteen notes".
+This would be the melodic basis for the Tokens' cover.
+In a Freaky Trigger review of another cover, Tom Ewing considers "Mbube" and all versions derived from it pleasant songs to sing along to.

 The lyrics, written in Zulu, are said to document an episode of Linda's childhood when he chased a lion while herding cattle.
-(Note: Malan presents a slightly different interpretation: that the lyrics refer to an lion-hunting incident in the Evening Birds' collective memory, not just in Linda's.
+(Note: Malan presents a slightly different interpretation: that the lyrics refer to a lion-hunting incident in the Evening Birds' collective memory, not just in Linda's.
 Veit Erlmann follows a similar lyrical interpretation but argues that "Mbube" was based on an older wedding song, in the same vein as many early isicathamiya songs.)

-The chorus "wembube" (Note: Some sources indicate "uyimbube" instead of "wembube," and one indicates "uyimbube-wo.") is repeated throughout.
-"Mbube" borrows strongly from Western influences introduced by missionaries and white singing troupes, among which is the four-part harmony, and the music historian Veit Erlmann goes as far as to imply that the main body "displays only a few features which can be said to be rooted in traditional performance practice."
-In fact, Linda had followed the American Virginia Jubilee Singers during his childhood.
-These Western elements, argues the journalist Lior Phillips, "gave 'Mbube' a chance globally."
-Erlmann notes that the song's triadic structure and harmonic progression resemble urban, Westernised genres and that, on the contrary, the metrically-free introduction mirrors traditional dance music.
-The vocal lines are intended to evoke tin whistles characteristic of South African street music.
+The chorus "wembube" (Note: Some sources indicate uyimbube instead of wembube, and one indicates uyimbube-wo.) repeats throughout.
+"Mbube" heavily draws from Western influences introduced by missionaries and white singing troupes, such as four-part harmony; as music historian Veit Erlmann asserts, the main body "displays only a few features which can be said to be rooted in traditional performance practice".
+These Western elements, argues journalist Lior Phillips, enabled "Mbube" to later bear fruit globally.
+Erlmann notes that the song's triadic structure and harmonic progression resemble urban, Western genres and that by contrast, the metrically free introduction mirrors traditional dance music.
+The vocal lines are meant to evoke tin whistles typical of South African street music.

-Gallo was impressed with "Mbube" and had it converted into 78 rpm records; it then aired on the rediffusion, a landline that transmitted music and news across black neighbourhoods.
-The song achieved widespread success.
-With over 100,000 copies sold in Africa over the next nine years, Erlmann considers it the first South African "hit."